amadeuspham/drumSeparation/README.md

 In addition, spectrograms of the original audio file and the separated files are also drawn.
 Make sure that both H.wav and P.wav are still inside the ./output folder for this to be done.

 ### Recommended use
 Due to the nature of the algorithm, which classifies continuity along y-axis in the spectrogram (frequency) as percussions, and continuity along x-axis in the spectrogram (time) as harmonics, it is recommended to only apply this algorithm on music files with little singing or pitch-varying instruments.
-THe algorithm works well for drums and pitched instruments tracks.
+The algorithm works well for drums and pitched instruments tracks.

 ### Results
 Below is the power spectrum of test_samples/police03short.wav